Search

 How to Install a Chemical Inductor System

 Like the pump, the plumbing setup of an inductor tank is crucial.
 The most important aspect is the placement of the pump in relation to the inductor system.
 The inductor should be positioned on the discharge side of the pump.
-This placement is essential because it is the flow of the water pumped through the venturi that creates the vacuum effect.
+This placement is essential because the flow of the water pumped through the venturi creates the vacuum effect.

 Any restriction in flow can disrupt the system's effectiveness.
 Eliminating as many bends or slowdowns within your plumbing will ensure your flow rate remains strong enough to draw product down through the venturi.
 Try to limit the length of hose on the suction and discharge sides of the pump and avoid using too many 90-degree elbows and strainers.